 We have successfully placed over 100 children with families in Haiti, the United States and Canada.
 Our orphanage, or crèche, is licensed by IBESR (Institut du Bien Etre Social et de Recherches), the Haitian Social Services authority.

 The well-being of these children is our highest priority.
 We maintain an very low child-to-caregiver ratio and strive to create home-like environment.
 The children have dedicated 24-hour care with assigned nannies to encourage healthy attachments.
-As children grow they are educated in an English-speaking, Christian-based homeschool setting to promote appropriate academic transitions.
 Nannies are trained in the latest caregiving techniques including tailored play sessions and massage.
 All children are screened for HIV, Hepatitis, TB and Sickle Cell.
 They receive regular check-ups and have access to the Three Angels medical clinic as well as Bernard Mevs Hospital in Port au Prince.

 We encourage you to familiarize yourself with the many challenges of adopting from Haiti.
-Adoptions can take anywhere from 12-24 months.
+Adoptions can take anywhere from 12-24 months from when prospective parents are matched with a child.
 Haiti has recently altered their requirements: